jonasoesch/p9/paper.md

 As described in (>>A simplified model) characters need not be atomic units.
 Groups of similar characters can be perceived as a character themselves.
 But sometimes the author wants to convey how characters in a group differ from each other and thus how homogeneous a group is.

 Splitting characters is an essential device in narrative visualization because it nicely fits the general-to-specific pattern often used in storytelling (TODO:source).
 When splitting characters, the attributes will usually stay the same to serve as a frame of reference.
 A kind of shadow or contour of the "parent"-group will often remain too for reference.
 This is the case for both examples in figure \ref{technique-split} one who splits measles cases by states into years and one who splits European countries into regions.

+Splitting characters is what Hullman et al. [@Hullman-13:deeperunderstanding] call a *general-to-specific* transition.
+As it typically happens "in-place", a congruent *animation* might be fading in the sub-characters while fading out the parent.